ramok0/PlataniumV3/README.md

 #### My antivirus is detecting PlataniumV3 as a virus, is it safe ?

-- PlataniumV3 is safe and the launcher too, it might be flagged as a virus because it inject DLL into Fortnite.
+- PlataniumV3 is safe, and its launcher is also safe.
+However, it may be flagged as a virus because it injects DLL files into Fortnite

 - If you don't trust me, you can review the source code and build it yourself.